Frequently Asked Questions

 Do you require letters of reference?

-We do not require letters of reference but we will accept them as part of the comprehensive review process if the student chooses to include them.
+We do not require letters of reference and do not use them as part of the admissions process.

 How early should a student apply?

-My student received a letter about their transcripts, but I sent them sent last week.
+My student received a letter about their transcripts, but I sent them last week.

 The processing time for submitted documents can be 4 to 6 weeks and, as such, students may receive correspondence from our office during that time.
 This situation often occurs when transcripts and the notification pass in the mail; the transcripts do not need to be sent again.
 If you still have concerns, please feel free to contact our Admissions hotline at 520-621-3237.